 “We are honored to have these outstanding professionals join our Board of Trustees and are certain they will be an asset to Lankenau and to Main Line Health,” said Alfred W. Putnam, Jr., chairman, Lankenau Medical Center Foundation Board.
 “All of them have a strong commitment to excellence in health care and their strong community ties will help us make the best possible decisions for Lankenau and for the communities we serve.”

 The four new trustees are:

-Meghan J. Houder of Newtown Square, PA, who is a community volunteer and former elementary school teacher with the Quakertown School District.
+Meghan J. Houder of Newtown Square, Pa., who is a community volunteer and former elementary school teacher with the Quakertown School District.
 She and husband, D. Charles Houder, Principal and Founder of Haverford Properties, are longtime supporters of Lankenau, and had all four of their children there.
-Both Mr. and Mrs. Houder serve on the Orthopedics Board of the Children’s Hospital of Philadelphia.
+Both Mr. and Mrs. Houder serve on the Orthopaedics Board of the Children’s Hospital of Philadelphia.

 At Main Line Health’s core are four of the region’s most respected acute care hospitals—Lankenau Medical Center, Bryn Mawr Hospital, Paoli Hospital and Riddle Hospital—as well as one of the nation’s recognized facilities for rehabilitative medicine, Bryn Mawr Rehabilitation Hospital.